Cuomo says car and race tracks in NY can reopen with no fans

 But the Democrat was quick to add a caveat: “No crowds.
 No fans.”

-At his daily briefing, Coumo said he could even envision a return of Major League Baseball in New York, also without fans.
+At his daily briefing, Cuomo said he could even envision a return of Major League Baseball in New York, also without fans.
 “If it works economically, that would be great,” he said.

 Cuomo also announced that residents of suburban Westchester and Suffolk counties — two of the nation’s early hotspots — will again be eligible for elective surgeries and ambulatory care.